-Do Your Part is a 501(c)(3) grassroots non-profit organization active in disaster relief and committed to assisting in first response, relief, and recovery of people in need during times of distress.
+Do Your Part is a 501(c)(3) grassroots non-profit organization active in disaster relief and committed to assisting in the relief of people in need during times of distress.
 With compassion and diligence, we strive to help those affected to regain self-sufficiency and confidence.
 Do Your Part is involved in, and with, organizations and agencies in an on-going effort to improve collaboration, cooperation, and especially communication.

 Board of Directors

 Our team of committed Board members and staff are the fuel behind the mission.
 Do Your Part personnel are at the front lines of disaster, ready to take the lead and effectively provide assistance.
 Our staff bring knowledge and experience to the task of governing the organization and ensuring program impact.